integrityprot-pixel/integrity/README.md

 The file must declare accessibility and public availability commitments (for example: accessibility: open, availability: always-on).

 ### 7. Proof of Integrity
-The file must include a line using the hash: key containing the SHA-256 hash of the file itself.
-Example: hash: <sha256_value>
+The file must include a line using the sha256: key containing the SHA-256 hash of the file itself.
+Example: sha256: <sha256_value>

 ## Example integrity.txt file

 integrity: public
 tracking: none
 cookies: none
 data-use: minimal
 third-parties: none
 accessibility: open
-hash: (SHA-256 of this file)
+sha256: (SHA-256 of this file)

 ## How to Verify

 Anyone can verify an integrity.txt file using any SHA-256 tool.
 The steps are universal:
 1. Download the file from the root of the domain.
 2. Compute its SHA-256 hash using any local or online tool.
-3. Compare the computed value with the hash: field.
+3. Compare the computed value with the sha256: field.
 They must match exactly.
 4. Independently check each declaration (tracking, cookies, logs, third-parties, accessibility) through inspection or developer tools.
 5. If any declaration cannot be verified, the site is non-compliant.